All Episodes

 When in fact, if you listen to the jurors, the numbers alone were enough to get Manafort in most of their eyes.

-Sean, there was a case about ten years ago in which a federal judge held that that is bribery.
+Sean, there was a case about 10 years ago in which a federal judge held that that is bribery.

-Now that was reversed by the appellate court, but that you're giving a thing of value uh in exchange for something, meaning the testimony that what's the thing of value.
+Now, that was reversed by the appellate court, but that you're giving a thing of value in exchange for something, meaning the testimony.

-By the way, I think about your freedom of jail card.
+By the way, I think about your freedom.

 Yeah, your freedom.

-And and and conceptually it is bribery, but there is a statute which uh would apply to everybody else, other than the the government, meaning other than the the US attorneys.
+And conceptually, it is bribery, but there is a statute which would apply to everybody else other than the government, meaning other than the U.S. attorneys.

 I just don't like the tactic to me.